 Due to the pandemic, the site visit was organized as a web seminar using Zoom, where the EEC members met with 1) Head of the institution (Vice Rector of Academic Affairs; 2) Dean of the Business School; 3) Members of the Internal Quality Assurance Committee; Teachers of the Programme; 4) Student representatives, and 5) Administrative staff.
-In addition, the EEC had access to a virtual tour of the University facilities, but local members of the EEC (professional representative and student representative) were in fact visiting the campus
+In addition, the EEC had access to a virtual tour of the University facilities.

-Topics for the interviews were mainly issues the EEC members found necessary to discuss following reading of the submitted documentation.
-In particular was the SWOT analysis not completed or discussed by the Internal Quality Assurance Committee.
+Topics for the interviews were mainly issues the EEC members found necessary to discuss following reading of the submitted documentation, in particular related to the SWOT analysis not completed by the Internal Quality Assurance Committee.